Detailed Application & Training Process

 For Public Service Dogs, a public access test is required annually and is held in Anacortes.
 For dogs not going into public, follow-up with a trainer occurs annually.
 Graduates are responsible for contacting Summit to schedule these tests and follow-ups.

-We expect graduates to be active partners with Summit throughout the life of their dog, investing as they are able to assist the organization with fundraising and outreach activities.
-We maintain a "pay it forward" approach and your support as a client assures that others will be able to receive a service dog and that you will be able to receive a successor dog, when needed.
+Summit maintains a “pay it forward” approach and we hope that our graduates will be active partners with Summit throughout the life of their dog, investing as they are able to assist the organization with fundraising and outreach activities.
 Our accreditation with Assistance Dogs International requires that we keep certain records current, so we also expect clients to maintain good communication with us and help us in fulfilling these requirements.

 Note: We do not train people’s own dogs.